 Strapping is the most commonly used way to bundle products for shipping.
 There are many different types of strapping available and it’s important to know the specifications and use for each.
 A common misconception is that plastic strapping is all the same, but there are extensive differences between the two main materials, polyester (PET) and polypropylene (poly).

 Look and feel - Polyester strapping is glossy and smooth.
 Polypropylene strapping has a matte finish and is usually embossed.

 Application methods – Polyester can be applied by manual tools, battery-operated strapping tools, and fully automatic machines.
-Polypropylene can be applied by hand, manual tools, battery-operated tools, semi-automatic machines and fully automatic machines.
+Polypropylene can be applied by hand, with manual tools, battery-operated tools, semi-automatic machines, and fully automatic machines.

 Embossed vs smooth finishes - The embossed texture provides extra resistance to prevent the strapping from slipping off the carton it's applied to.
 The smooth finish has no extra coating so the strapping slides easily through strapping tools when being applied.

 You also need to assess your current strapping tools.
 There are no tools that cover every strap size or type.
 Some tools and machines can be used with any type of plastic strapping and some can only be used with either polyester or polypropylene.
 (Handheld tools for steel strapping are always exclusive to steel and cannot be applied with a machine.)

 Friction welding, also known as friction joint weld, fuses the two ends of strapping together by a high-frequency movement that generates heat that melts the two surfaces.
 After this, the two straps are mechanically pressed together to form the seal.
 As the standard in the industry, friction welds are used by all hand strapping tools and most semi-automatic and automatic strapping machines.